Achievable logoAchievable logo

 Unconjugated hyperbilirubinemia

-Unconjugated hyperbilirubinemia results from excessive RBC breakdown that overwhelms the conjugating capacity of the liver or disorders in the conjugating capacity of the liver as seen in newborns and Gilbert syndrome etc. Imaging studies help to arrive at the underlying cause.
-Ultrasound and CT scans help with parenchymal liver and gallbladder disorders, while ERCP and MRCP are used to detect intrahepatic and extrahepatic biliary tree lesions.
-Endoscopic ultrasound helps visualize what type of lesion obstructs the biliary tree.
-A liver biopsy can help to confirm hepatic parenchymal disorders.
+Imaging studies help identify the underlying cause.
+Ultrasound and CT scans help evaluate parenchymal liver and gallbladder disorders, while ERCP and MRCP are used to detect intrahepatic and extrahepatic biliary tree lesions.
+Endoscopic ultrasound helps visualize the type of lesion obstructing the biliary tree.
+A liver biopsy can help confirm hepatic parenchymal disorders.
 Autoimmune antibodies are detected in serological studies of autoimmune hepatitis.

 Common causes of unconjugated hyperbilirubinemia